 Her new musical work is an ultimate expression of World music: Jazz and Classical melodies, improvisation and harmonies knitted with Latin American folk and African rhythms .

-Her recordings of the Astor Piazzolla songbook (Ballads for my Life and Death and Renacere) tackles with mastery and theatricality the genre of Tango Jazz, rebuilding the risk, the versatility and the expression of Piazzolla s mythical legacy.
+Her recordings of the Astor Piazzolla songbook (Ballads for my Life and Death and Renacere) tackle with mastery and theatricality the genre of Tango Jazz, rebuilding the risk, the versatility and the expression of Piazzolla s mythical legacy.
 She is an exceptional representative of the genre thanks to her vast vocal, creative and theatrical resources that has allowed her to develop unique versions of classical, unknown or forgotten Piazzolla songs.

 As a songwriter she has recorded soulful, although delicate new songs expressing a huge palette of emotions, exploring the complexities of the human heart in her cd Heart of a Woman.